-The credit strategies of our asset management business, the majority of which are managed through Oaktree, offer a broad diverse range of long-term and perpetual strategies to investors.
-Similar to other long-term private funds, our asset manager earns base management fees and carried interest on fund capital in its credit strategies.
-Cyclicality is important to credit strategies and weak economic environments have tended to afford the best investment opportunities and best relative investment performance to such strategies.
-Any prolonged economic expansion or recession could have an adverse impact on certain credit strategies and materially affect the ability to deliver superior investment returns for clients or generate incentive or other income in respect of those strategies.
+The credit strategies of our Asset Management business offer a broad range of strategies to investors.
+Similar to other private funds managed by us across different strategies, our asset managers that pursue credit strategies earn base management fees and, in certain cases, carried interest on funds and separate accounts that invest in its credit strategies.
+Cyclicality is important to credit strategies and weak economic environments have tended to afford some of the best investment opportunities and best relative investment performance to such strategies.
+Any prolonged economic expansion or recession could have an adverse impact on certain credit strategies and materially affect the ability to deliver attractive investment returns for clients or generate incentive or other income in respect of those strategies.